The Parent Trap - Chapter 1

 The Last Argument had started because of his latest girlfriend, one of those he wasn’t ashamed of, taking up too much of his time.
 As it happened when his Russian crush Elena had come to visit (and almost stayed), Joe had forgotten about his primary duties.
 Dust had been everywhere, the sink filled with dirty dishes, the ingredients for the meals had been nicely stacked on the counter but missing the main ingredient—Joe...

-But unlike Elena who had actually been pretty nice, the catalyst for the Last Argument—Lennox had already forgotten her name—had been a bimbo with a huge superiority complex and a brain the size of a peanut.
+But unlike Elena, who had actually been pretty nice, the catalyst for the Last Argument—Lennox had already forgotten her name—had been a bimbo with a huge superiority complex and a brain the size of a peanut.
 She had been mean to Aunt Mel, to Lennox and Ryder when Joe wasn’t near.

-And that fateful evening one month, three weeks, two days and seven hours ago her aunt had had it.
-Aunt Mel had been calm and composed as she started her speech, she had remained calm and composed after the peanut-brained bimbo had left.
+And that fateful evening one month, three weeks, two days, and seven hours ago, her aunt had had it.
+Aunt Mel had been calm and composed as she started her speech; she had remained calm and composed after the peanut-brained bimbo had left.
 And then Joe started on his jealousy-theory.

-It was his life, he could do whatever he pleased, it was just a job, Mel should butt out of his business, it was toxic and unhealthy...They weren’t a family.
+It was his life; he could do whatever he pleased; it was just a job; Mel should butt out of his business; it was toxic and unhealthy...They weren’t a family.

 And Lennox had realized it.
 Okay, she’d suspected it sooner, but that night had been proof.
 Her aunt was in love with Joe.
 And it hurt her seeing him with other women.
 And it hurt her even more hearing him say that they weren’t a family.

 It not only hurt Aunt Mel, it hurt Lennox as well.
 And Ryder.
 Because they both kind of thought of Joe as their uncle.
-Their substitute dad, like Aunt Mel was their substitute mom.
+Their substitute dad, like Aunt Mel, was their substitute mom.

-And hearing him deny it, watching him and listening to him spewing all that crap, instead of apologizing to and consoling Aunt Mel.
+And hearing him deny it, watching him and listening to him spewing all that crap instead of apologizing to and consoling Aunt Mel.

 Men!

 He’s changed since that fiasco with the wedding.
 Lennox had noticed, Ryder had noticed, and Aunt Mel had noticed it as well.
 No one was willing to say it, though.
 And the behavior had escalated.
-He came home with a different woman every week, each worse than her predecessor, literally parading them in front of the ‘family’, with that smug expression on his face.
+He came home with a different woman every week, each worse than her predecessor, literally parading them in front of the ‘family’ with that smug expression on his face.

 At first Lennox had thought he was trying to get a reaction out of her aunt, get her to admit something—was it possible he knew what Aunt Mel felt about him?
-But that theory had gone up in smoke with the latest bimbo who had lasted more than just a week.
+But that theory had gone up in smoke with the latest bimbo, who had lasted more than just a week.
 And it all culminated that evening with the Last Argument.

 The same fear must have driven Ryder when he’d dragged Joe into his room above the garage.
-The bimbo was history from that day on and there haven’t been any other women around.
+The bimbo was history from that day on, and there haven’t been any other women around.
 At least none that Lennox or Ryder had seen.

 But their limbo-dwelling had started.

 And Lennox had had it.
 It was past time her aunt and Joe had a conversation.
 An honest one.
 And if it ended in Joe getting sacked or quitting.
 So be it.
-She’d miss him terribly, but she’d rather visit him at his new place—more or less like a shared custody between parents—than have him in the house and watching her aunt wilt in front of her eyes.
+She’d miss him terribly, but she’d rather visit him at his new place—more or less like a shared custody between parents—than have him in the house and watch her aunt wilt in front of her eyes.

 This was what wasn’t healthy.
 This was what was toxic.